Matamoros Lookout, downtown Puerto Vallarta

 Matamoros Street Lighthouse lookout (Faro de la Calle Matamoros)

-The Lighthouse Lookout is remodeled lighthouse (actually, a beacon) in downtown Puerto Vallarta, offers a great view of downtown Puerto Vallarta and the bay.
+The Lighthouse Lookout on Matamoros is remodeled lighthouse (actually, a beacon) in downtown Puerto Vallarta, offers a great view of downtown Puerto Vallarta and the bay.

 The lighthouse itself was built and inaugurated on August 15th, 1932 by Harbor Captain Roberto Alcazar.
 It served the city and guided ships along with the beacon on Galeana Street, until June 1978 when it stopped being used.